pschmeddes/pschmeddes.github.io/HowTo_connect_Screens_across_modules_without_violating_the_layered_architecture_reference_rules_in_OutSystems_11.md

----
-layout: default
-title : How-to connect Screens across modules without violating the layered architecture reference rules
----
 # How-to connect Screens across modules without violating the layered architecture reference rules
 A quick guideline on referencing screens in accordance with the layered architecture.
 ## Introduction
-*This article is targeted at OutSystems version 11 Reactive Web applications for previous versions and tradional web applications see [How-to connect OutSystems Web Screens across eSpaces without violating the 4 layer canvas reference rules](https://itnext.io/how-to-connect-outsystems-web-screens-across-espaces-without-violating-the-no-side-reference-rule-b03f8aae16ac)*
+*This article is targeted at OutSystems version 11 Reactive Web applications for previous versions and traditional web applications see [How-to connect OutSystems Web Screens across eSpaces without violating the 4 layer canvas reference rules](https://itnext.io/how-to-connect-outsystems-web-screens-across-espaces-without-violating-the-no-side-reference-rule-b03f8aae16ac)*

 If you want to connect to a screen from another module you may not make the screen public and create a reference to it.
 Doing so would be a violation of the No side references among **End-user modules** rule as described in [Validating your application architecture](https://success.outsystems.com/Support/Enterprise_Customers/Maintenance_and_Operations/Designing_the_Architecture_of_Your_OutSystems_Applications/Validating_your_application_architecture).
 This article gives you a step by step guideline how to make a reference in accordance with the architecture rules.